 Rachel Delooze is a British actor and singer.
-She is a graduate from Birmingham School of Acting and is represented by Davis Gordon Management.
+She is a graduate from the Royal Birmingham Conservatoire and is represented by Davis Gordon Management.

 ‘Rachel Delooze wears a mean red wig and nails the title song beautifully.’
 Gary Naylor – Broadway World, Anyone Can Whistle 2017

 ‘Here Rachel Delooze fills the song (Anyone Can Whistle) with tender longing’ Sarah Crompton – Whats On Stage, Anyone Can Whistle 2017

 ‘Together, although only Delooze sings it, they have the title song which she delivers beautifully as a rueful and reflective ballad that could well contain Sondheim’s own feelings’ Johnny Fox – My Theatre Mates, Anyone Can Whistle 2017

 ‘Delooze and Stanley also pair up well – she petite and sassy, he awkward and nerdy – and their Act II duets ‘Come Play Wiz Me’ and ‘With So Little to Be Sure Of’ are two of the show’s high-points.
 As a soloist, Delooze also gets to enjoy the Sondheim standards ‘There Won’t Be Trumpets’ and the title song, both of which she handles with confidence.’
 Craig Glenday – Musical Theatre Review, Anyone Can Whistle 2017

 ‘It is Rachel Delooze’s voice that steals the show however, with her solos in ‘Lesser God’ and ‘Angel in You’ ringing out through The Scoop’s amphitheatre.’
 Will Bulteel – Attitude: Crime & Punishment, The Scoop 2016